Tnze/go-mc/README.md

 }
 ```

-But this is tediously long an not compatible with `p.Scan()` method.
+But this is tediously long and not compatible with `p.Scan()` method.

 In the latest version, two new types is added: `pk.Ary` and `pk.Opt`.
 Dedicated to handling "Array of ...." and "
 Optional ...." fields.